A Guide to Rarotonga and Cook Islands Culture

 Flowers Behind the Ear

-Putting tropical flowers behind the ear is mostly for decoration in the Cook Islands, but it does have some significance at social events or if you are partying.
+Wearing tropical flowers behind the ear is mainly for decorative purposes in the Cook Islands, but it does hold some significance at social events or when partying.
 Tucking a flower behind your left ear means you are single; the right means you are taken!

 Floral ‘Ei

 Like most cultures, food plays an important role in the Cook Islander lifestyle.
-While nowadays, Cook Islanders enjoy a variety of international foods, particularly Asian and American dishes, there are a few traditional Cook Islander dishes that hold strong for family gatherings and local meals.
+While Cook Islanders now enjoy a variety of international foods, particularly Asian and American dishes, there are a few traditional Cook Islander dishes that remain strong favourites for family gatherings and local meals.

 Ika Mata